SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [ ] Current-main libaom accepts the payloads regenerated from the final tree.
 - [ ] Reverify lossless output at public pixel and native-plane precision for 8-, 10-, and 12-bit output.
-- [ ] Separately encoded lossy outputs differ by no more than one unit at every decoded output sample with reconciled settings; report maxima and counts exceeding one.
+- [ ] Encoder parity: separately encoded lossy results differ by no more than one component unit per sample with reconciled settings; report maxima and counts exceeding one.
 - [ ] Record equivalent end-to-end absolute timing, output size, quality, and allocation evidence after the source audit.
 - [ ] 8, 10, and 12-bit monochrome, 4:2:0, 4:2:2, and 4:4:4 outputs pass.
 - [ ] Alpha, grids, metadata, color profiles, transforms, and bounded sequences pass.